kant/varnish/README.md

 If you end up using an Ant Design component, but feel the output could be improved, [let us know](mailto:reviz@allenai.org).

+## Staying Up to Date

+Varnish is changing quickly.
+To stay up to date as we release new versions, join the `#varnish-releases` Slack channel.

 ## Helpful Links

 Here's a list of resources that might be helpful as you get started: